Quality of life in Brazilian medical students: A systematic review and meta-analysis

 Objectives

-A systematic review and meta-analysis was conducted according to the Cochrane criteria and reported following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses protocol.
-The search was performed by two independent investigators using a predefined protocol registered in PROSPERO (CRD42021237926).
-Data were extracted from PubMed, EMBASE, and Biblioteca Virtual de Saúde.
-For quantitative synthesis, a meta-analysis was conducted to assess the mean difference in the quality of life between medical students of different academic cycles stratified by sex.
-All data were analyzed using the random-effects model, with a confidence interval of 95%.
+A systematic review and meta-analysis was conducted according to the Cochrane criteria and reported in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses protocol (PRISMA).
+The search was performed by two independent investigators using a predefined protocol registered on the PROSPERO database (CRD42021237926).
+Data were extracted from PubMed, Embase, and Biblioteca Virtual de Saúde (BVS).
+For quantitative synthesis, a meta-analysis was conducted to assess the mean difference in the quality of life between medical students at different stages in the academic cycle, stratified by sex.
+All data were analyzed using the random-effects model, with a confidence interval of 95% (95%CI).

 Results